SatXCho/Monkey-type-hack/README.md

 # Monkey-type-hack
 Cheating on a typing test with python

+With this script you can get your sad 40wpm upto a whopping 100 or more!<br>
+This is clearly a cheat so you do you.

 You have to install tesseract first and get it's path from https://github.com/UB-Mannheim/tesseract/wiki<br>